-How do you stop birds from building a nest?
+How can businesses stop birds from building nests?

-Birds have nested in vents.
+Birds have nested in my building’s vents.
 Is this a fire hazard?

 What is the best bird deterrent?

 There are no “silver bullets” in pest bird exclusion.
 In other words, there is no one best bird deterrent.
-That said, some bird deterrent solutions generally work better than others, and some work better on one bird species than another.
+That said, some deterrent solutions generally work better than others, and some work better for specific species.
 There are many variables involved in identifying the right solution for a specific problem.
-Your best bet to deter birds is consulting with a Copesan bird professional, who can take into account all of the variables and potential solutions available and match them to your specific needs.
+Your best solution to deter birds is consulting with a Copesan bird professional.
+They will consider all the variables and potential solutions available and match them to your specific needs.

 If you remove a bird’s nest, will they still come back?

-Before I answer this, please remember that some birds are protected, and it is against the law to disturb their nests.
-Be sure to check your state DNR guidelines, or consult a professional before removing a bird nest as these violations are taken very necessarily and will result in fines.
+It is important to note that some birds are protected, and it is against the law to disturb their nests.
+Be sure to check your state DNR guidelines, or consult a professional before removing a bird nest.
+These violations are taken very seriously and will result in fines.